sustainable-computing-io/susql-operator/README.md

 ## Carbon Dioxide Emission Calculation

-Two currently CO2 emission calculation methods available, and an additional method is under development.
+There are two currently CO2 emission calculation methods available, and an additional method is under development.
 - The default CO2 emission calculation method is called "static", and simply uses a grams of CO2 per Joule of electricity consumed coefficient to calculate grams of CO2 emitted.
 This value is user tunable by modifying the `CARBON-INTENSITY` configmap value.
 The default value is based on